 In the end, the only people who voted against the proposal were Zeus, Poseidon, Apollo, and of course, the two maiden goddesses the treaty affected the most.

-The five deities looked in horror as the vote was firmly placed against their favor, they had lost, and they had lost spectacularly, there was no going against this decision now, it had been set in stone.
+The three other deities who supported them looked in horror as the vote was firmly placed against their favor, they had lost, and they had lost spectacularly, there was no going against this decision now, it had been set in stone.

-"Calm down sis, let me handle this."
-Apollo cried out and managed to restrain his furious sister, he was not just going to just stand there and let his sister be forced to marry some stupid boy against her wishes.
-The sun looked at the gods and tried to reason with them, "Obviously this cannot be my sister; as much as I hate to agree with Aphrodite, she is right this time, at least Athena falls in love with males... the only thing holding her back is her oath, but my sister... she hates men and the entire world knows that, you cannot force her to do something that goes against her very nature, I don't care what the council decides I will not let you do this."
+The sun god looked at the gods and tried to reason with them, "Obviously this cannot be my sister; as much as I hate to say this, at least Athena falls in love with males...
+The only thing holding her back is her oath, but my sister... she hates men and the entire world knows that, you cannot force her to do something that goes against her very nature, I don't care what the council decides I will not let you do this."